eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 }
 ```

-### Longevity
-`factory.policies.type` sets a newly created worskpace to be either named or temporary.
-A named workspace is given a persistent name and is only destroyed when a workspace administrator or owner destroys the workspace.
-It is essentially, persistent.
-A temporary workspace will be destroyed by Codenvy based upon an internally configured policy.
-The default temporary workspace policy is that the workspace will be destroyed when idle for 10 minutes.

-### Location and Chargeback
-`factory.policies.location` determines the user that will be charged the resources consumed by any workspace created by this Factory.
-If `acceptor`, the person who clicks on the Factory will be charged for resource consumption in any chargeback model.
-If `owner` the person who authors the Factory will be charged for any resource consumption.

-It is important to note that all workspaces are internally assigned to the user who clicked on the Factory that generated the workspace.
-The workspace is not physically owned by the `owner`.
-Codenvy just allocates the resource billing to the `owner`.
-The user that represents `owner` in this configuration can disable resources and effectively, disable the workspace for the user that originally clicked on the Factory.

 ### Authentication
 Any user that clicks on a Factory URL must have a Codenvy account and be authenticated if the Factory configuration has `type : named` or `location : acceptor`.
 Both of these properties require Codenvy to understand either a permanent location or a user name in order to generate the workspace.
 Any user that is not authenticated will be presented a login screen after they click on the Factory URL.
 Users without an account can create one using the same dialog.

-### Anonymous Factories
-If a Factory is configured as `type : temp` and `location : owner`, then authentication is not required.
-Codenvy generates a temporary workspace and a temporary user.
-This allows Factory authors to generate hack workspaces for temporary usage that simplify access for those people who do not want to take the time to create an account.

 ### Limitations
 You can use `since : EPOCHTIME`, `until : EPOCHTIME` and `referer` as a way to prevent the Factory from executing under certain conditions.  `since` and `until` represent a valid time window that will allow the Factory to activate.
 For example, instructors who want to create an exercise that can only be accessed for two hours could set these properties.
 The `referer` will check the hostname of the acceptor and only allow the Factory to execute if there is a match.

 ### Multiplicity
 How many workspaces should be created?
-If `count : perClick` then every click of the Factory URL will generate a different workspace, each with its own identifier, name and resources.
-If `count : perUser`, then exactly one workspace will be generated for each unique user that clicks on the Factory URL.
+If `create : perClick` then every click of the Factory URL will generate a different workspace, each with its own identifier, name and resources.
+If `create : perUser`, then exactly one workspace will be generated for each unique user that clicks on the Factory URL.
 If the workspace has previously been generated, we will reopen the existing workspace and place the user into it.

 ## factory.ide Object